Staff

 You can reach Kelsey at kelsey@bikedurham.org

-Lowell Oakley, Bicycle Safety Educator
+Lowell Oakley (he/him), Bicycle Safety Educator

 Lowell is a proud Durham native with a deep commitment to his hometown community.
 As a Safe Routes to School Educator at Bike Durham, he channels his passion for creating safer, more connected neighborhoods by teaching elementary students about safe biking practices.
 Lowell is excited to give back to the city that shaped him by helping the next generation of Durham residents develop independence and responsibility through cycling.
 In addition to his work at Bike Durham, Lowell works as an Artist and Producer—singing, performing, and collaborating with the many talented musicians of the Triangle.